 White Tooth Colored Fillings

-- The patient is anesthetized using local anesthesia such as Carbocaine for short procedures, Lidocaine for medium length sessions, and Marcaine for multiple fillings.
-Patients with feelings of anxiety may be offered Nitrous Oxide (laughing gas) for the duration of the treatment.
-Only in extreme cases, the patient is given IV sedation or general anesthesia and may be referred to a more suitable dental setting such as a hospital.
+- Local anaesthetic is used to put the patient to sleep during the process, such as Carbocaine for quick procedures, Lidocaine for longer sessions, and Marcaine for many fillings.
+For the course of the procedure, patients experiencing anxiety may be given nitrous oxide (laughing gas).
+Only in extreme circumstances is the patient given IV sedation or general anesthesia, and they may be sent to a dental facility that is more appropriate for their needs, such a hospital.

-- In case of composite fillings, the shade is chosen to closely mimic the appearance of the surrounding dentition.
+- The color of composite fillings is chosen to closely resemble the appearance of the dentition around them.

 Tooth Colored Filling FAQs

 Composite fillings, commonly referred to as tooth-colored fillings, are dental restorations made to look discrete and natural.
 Compared to amalgam fillings, which are darker and are easier for others to notice, they look more natural and fit in well with the teeth.
 The new filling can withstand the stresses in your mouth from prolonged biting and chewing since it is constructed of a material that is extremely strong.

 If the cavity isn’t filled, it will keep growing and eventually invade your nerve canal if it isn’t fixed.
 This could cause terrible pain.
 However, it can also result in serious issues like infection or abscess.
 It may also be necessary to treat cracked teeth or replace outdated fillings.
 Avoiding a painful and expensive root canal is the main benefit of having your cavity treated as soon as possible.

 You can be a candidate for a tooth-colored filling if you have a cavity, a damaged tooth, or a decayed filling.
 To determine whether composites are the best option for you, schedule a dental consultation.